Getting direction from my ux team lead and a product manager, I took the lead on the information architecture and visual design for this project.

 Once the navigation hierarchy was agreed upon, I put these items into a visual wireframe prototype, so product and other stakeholders could get an idea of how a new navigation might look on top of both Premier Agent and Zillow page content.
 Based on that exploration and feedback I made a few small tweaks and was ready to move into a visual layer.

 Over a few rounds of presentation and feedback, I came up with a final proposal for a universal navigation.
-Unfortunately, it will not be possible to implement until sometime in 2018, but I believe the research is solid and supports the new information architecture.
+Unfortunately, this was not implemented completely before I moved on from Zillow Group, but I believe the research was solid and supported the proposed information architecture.